infiniticio/docs.infinitic.io/src/pages/index.md

 description: ""
 ---

-Infinitic lets us easily orchestrate services distributed on multiple servers - in any complex scenario.
+Built on top of [Apache Pulsar](https://pulsar.apache.org/), Infinitic lets us easily orchestrate services distributed on multiple servers - in any complex scenario.
 With the peace of mind of knowing that a failure somewhere will never break our workflows. {% .lead %}

-It does this on top of [Apache Pulsar](https://pulsar.apache.org/) to benefit from its scalability and reliability.
 Possible use cases are:

 - microservices orchestration
 - distributed transactions